ramonimbao/ramonimbao.github.io/content/alice-like-keyboard.md

 ## Files

-The files for this keyboard will not be made available because I haven't even asked permission from the original creators of both the Alice and Prime E.
+The files for the keyboard are available in [this repository](https://github.com/ramonimbao/Alice-like_Handwired) under the MIT license.